 I would be the first to admit that my green journey around the world hasn’t been without its hiccups.
 I have bought plastic water bottles when travelling through India, I’ve eaten non vegan food when I was bored of eating my one option in Sri Lanka, and I’ve taken countless flights which would have stacked up a fair share of carbon.

-But as I always say, green living is about being a saint, it’s about being conscious, caring and doing your best whenever you can.
+But as I always say, green living isn’t about being a saint, it’s about being conscious, caring and doing your best whenever you can.
 And in fact, it’s those lazy moments of getting wrong which continuously inspire me to get it right going forward!